theDierickxLab/theDierickxLab/team/index.md

 %}

 {% capture text %}
-Kai studied the genomics and evolution of endangered animals for her master's degree in bioinformatics at Sichuan University.
-She started enjoying cardiovascular research when she was working on GWAS and single cell analyses at UMCU in the Netherlands.
-She is curious about everything around her.
-She loves to travel and adventure.
-After obtaining her Scuba Diving license she is now learning to solo skydive and in the future she would like to learn to fly light aircraft.
+Kai has a master's degree in bioinformatics from Sichuan University, where she studied the genomics and evolution of endangered animals.
+She has worked extensively on next-generation sequencing (NGS) bioinformatics data analysis, including genomics, transcriptomics, and GWAS.
+She is currently focused on single-cell RNA and ATAC sequencing analysis.
+She is proficient in programming and R-based statistical analysis, with expertise in developing analysis pipelines and performing various statistical analyses.
+This website was built and is maintained by Kai.

 {%
   include link.html